-When someone suffers a personal injury, it takes a severe physical, emotional and financial toll not just on the victim, but also their family members.
+When someone suffers a personal injury, it takes a severe physical, emotional, and financial toll not just on the victim, but also on their family members.

-Regardless of how or where you suffered an injury — be it a car accident, slip-and-fall accident, medical malpractice or because of a defective product — there are a number of steps you can and should take after the injury to help be sure your legal rights and best interests are protected.
+Regardless of how or where you suffered an injury — be it a car accident, slip-and-fall accident, medical malpractice, or because of a defective product — there are a number of steps you can and should take after the injury to ensure that your legal rights and best interests are protected.

 First and foremost, you should report the incident and injury, creating clear documentation of what happened.
 For example, if you have been involved in an auto accident, file a police report.
 If you slipped and fell in a supermarket aisle, be sure to file a complaint with the store manager.
 Always get copies of these reports for your own files.

 Make sure to get prompt medical attention.
 Do it even if you “feel fine” after the incident.
 A number of injuries suffered in accidents may not surface for days or even weeks after the incident.
 Getting timely medical treatment and care for your injuries is crucial to a quick and complete recovery.
 It also helps document your injuries and the treatment you received for them.

 Gathering evidence from the scene is also critical.
 A picture is worth a thousand words.
 Take photographs of the scene where the incident happened, as well as of your injuries.
 Get contact information for all parties involved, like those who witnessed the incident.
 If you were injured by a defective product, save what is left of the product so that it can be tested by experts for defects, malfunctions, and design flaws.
 Save all receipts and invoices for expenses you may have incurred as a result of the accident and injury.

 Accidents do happen.
 When you or someone you care about suffers an injury, what are your legal rights?

 Q: WHAT RIGHTS DOES AN INJURED PARTY HAVE IN NEW JERSEY?